FredHutch/slurm-examples/mp-array/README.md

 creates the multi-prog configuration file that runs `runscript` with a pair of arguments, the iteration and round

+`mp-sbatch` modifies the original multi-prog job submission to use sbatch to submit the job steps   `super.sh` runs a loop that creates the multi-prog configuration file that runs `runscript` with a pair of arguments, the iteration and round

 `array` contains the array-based scripts required.
 The R script is called with a single argument- the iteration.
 The round is gleaned from the `SLURM_ARRAY_INDEX` environment variable.